trageser.com

 • The Atari Preservation Society is dedicated to providing resources for Atari owners.
 Cool history of Atari game machines (2600, 5200, 7800), plus full Jaguar support.

-• eBay, an online shopping network where buyers and sellers are connected, has a computer category where you'll find lots of odd stuff for sale — software, hardware and manuals for everything from the latest PC clones and Macs to Ataris, Amigas and even the occasional NeXT.
+• eBay has a vintage computer category where you'll find lots of odd stuff for sale – software, hardware and manuals for everything from the latest PC clones and Macs to Ataris, Amigas and even the occasional NeXT.

 • Emulators Online sells Atari and Mac emulators for the PC; still have that old GEM or Mac software?
 Now you can run it on your Pentium.